powerhousepro69/videoinfox/readme.md

 #### Download all your video url lists with Videoinfox's Yt-dlp integration.
 <br />

-#### This update: &nbsp; Removed play loop exit in Play Line.
+#### This update: &nbsp; v2.9.50 Fixed Major Faux Pas with Autoplay Line and Play Line.

-#### Last update: &nbsp; Played List Menu Updated.
-No more copying to the clipboard to play a local file.
-Enter line number to play.
+#### Added Play Directory, Autoplay Line and Play Line to View Downloads.

 <br />